tchumley/tchumley.github.io/docs/index.md

 	-	link: "[Miscellaneous](#miscellaneous)"
 ---

-I am an Associate Professor of Mathematics at [Mount Holyoke College][MHC].
+I am Associate Professor of Mathematics on the John Stewart Kennedy Foundation at [Mount Holyoke College][MHC].
 Previously, I was an NSF Alliance for Building Faculty Diversity Postdoctoral Fellow at [Iowa State University][ISU].
 Before that, I got my PhD in mathematics at [Washington University in St. Louis][WU].
 See my [cv][] for more details.

 ## Research

-I'm interested in probability theory, stochastic processes, and their applications.
-In the past few years I've worked on problems that overlap with billiard dynamical systems, differential geometry, and statistical physics.
+I'm interested in probability theory, stochastic processes, and dynamical systems.

 #### Students